 - If an IV line was inserted, it will be removed.

 - You may be asked to wait for a short time while the radiologist examines the scans to make sure they are clear.

 While the CT test itself causes no pain, having to lie still for the length of the test might be uncomfortable, particularly if you’ve recently been injured or had surgery.
 The technologist will use all possible comfort measures and complete the test as quickly as possible to reduce any discomfort or pain.

 What happens after a CT scan of the spine?

-If contrast dye was used, you may be watched for a period for any side effects or reactions to the contrast dye, such as itching, swelling, rash, or trouble breathing.
+If contrast dye was used, you may be watched for a period for any side effects or reactions to the contrast dye.
+These include itching, swelling, rash, or trouble breathing.
 Tell the radiologist or your healthcare provider right away if you notice any of these symptoms.

-If you notice any pain, redness, or swelling at the IV site after you go home, tell your provider as this could be a sign of infection or other type of reaction.
+If you notice any pain, redness, or swelling at the IV site after you go home, tell your healthcare provider.
+Any of these could be a sign of infection or other type of reaction.